christinereina/Factory.Solution/README.md

 ## Description

-This application is a MVC web application to help Hairon manage their stylists and their clients.
-Hairon should be able to add a list of stylists working at the salon, and for each stylist, add clients who see that stylist.
-The stylists have specific specialties, so each client can only see (belong to) a single stylist.
+This factory application is greatly inspired by the Dr.Seuss story "The Sneetches".

+This Factory application will help Sylvester McMonkey McBean to keep track of his machine repairs.
+This MVC web application will help McBean manage their engineers, and the machines they are licensed to fix.
+McBean will be able to add a list of engineers, a list of machines, and specify which engineers are licensed to repair which machines.
+This application will create a many-to-many relationship between Engineers and Machines.
+An engineer can be licensed to repair (belong to) many machines (such as the Star-On, the Star-Off) and a machine can have many engineers (Mr.Lima Bean, Ms.Green Beans, Mrs.Red Beans) licensed to repair it.

 ## Specifications